elvli/Obsidian/Biblical Studies/Sermon Notes/2025/121425 - The Power of Influence.md

 Ch.
 33 King Manasseh
 - did evil in the sight of the Lord

-1. He rebuilt the high places.
+- He rebuilt the high places.
 Erected altars to Baal, Asheroth all the “hosts of heaven” (verse 3)
-2. Built altars in the house of the Lord said His presence would be (verse 4)
+- Built altars in the house of the Lord said His presence would be (verse 4)
-3. H

 Back worship - fertility and weather God
 - forms of worship included